CLIENT PROJECT

 Key Understandings

-- Clear CTAs: Prominent calls to action encourage donations and volunteerism.
+- Clear CTAs: Prominent calls to action encourage donations and volunteers.

 - Transparency: Detailed information about donation usage fosters trust and accountability.